What is Microsoft DevOps?

 This job description has plenty of duties but just seems to be missing clear goals…

-Basically this looks like a Sr Systems Engineer with advanced scripting skills and a broad knowledge of virtual technology experience with VMware, Citrix and KVM.
+Basically, this looks like a Sr Systems Engineer with advanced scripting skills and broad knowledge of virtual technology experience with VMware, Citrix, and KVM.
 Looks like they missed Microsoft Hyper-V, especially if they are a Windows shop.

 As we look at the Technical Preferred section I want you to listen closely to the software tools listed here.